 Under the normal rules of the scheme, there is no clawback in place for the cash element of a bonus.
 For employees whose bonus awards or commission are subject to deferral, the retention or forfeiture of the unvested awards is determined by the terms of the Stifel Wealth Accumulation Plan ("SWAP") and the Remuneration committee.
+Employees whose bonus awards are paid in RCAs will be subject to a clawback as per the terms of the award.

-In exceptional circumstances, SNEL awards new joiners a sign-on bonus or guarantees an employee's first-year bonus.
+In exceptional circumstances, SNEL awards new joiners a sign-on bonus or guarantee an employee's first-year bonus.
 In these cases, 100% of the cash bonus is repayable if the employee is under notice of termination 12 months after the payment of the award.